champa720/material.io/_sections/materials/social-studies/cc-basics/chapter-1/lesson-1.3.md

 section: 1.3
 tag: Civics & Government

 excerpt: "The US Constitution establishes three branches of government.
 The executive branch, led by the president, is in charge of the daily activities of government.
-The legislative branch which includes the House of Represenatives and the Senate, passes laws.
+The legislative branch which includes the House of Representatives and the Senate, passes laws.
 The judicial branch, made up of the Supreme Court and other courts, interprets the laws."

-source:
-- title: Common Core Basics
-  subject: Social Studies
-  chapter: 1
-  toc_type: Lesson
-  toc_number: 1.3
-  pages: 32 - 37

-objectives:
-- Identify the role and duties of the president
-- Compare and contrast the two houses of Congress
-- Explain how the federal judicial system functions

-skills:
-- core: Identify Comparisons and Contrasts
-- reading: Compare and Contrast

-vocabulary:
-- compare
-- contrast
-- delegate
-- function
-- imbalance
-- judicial review
-- veto

-key_concept:
-- concept: >
-    Each of the three branches of government has unique roles and responsibilities.
-- example: >
-    If you have ever worked on a group project. you know that each member has a role to play.
-Running for an office at school or in an organization requires teamwork.
-Someone may provide artwork for a campaign poster, while another person creates a memorable slogan.
-A third team member may write a campaign speech.<br /><br />In the same way, the three branches of the federal government work together toward the goal of good government.
-Each branch has its own work to do.
 ---
 ## The Federal Government